fuks-kit/fuks_app/README.md

 All Android releases are managed through the [Google Play Console](https://play.google.com/console/).
-To create a new release, follow these steps:
+To create a new test and production release, follow these steps:

-1. Check if the latest version build was successfully
-    1. Go to Release > App bundle explorer
-    2. Check if latest build was successful
-2. To release the newest version to the beta:
+**Release to Beta Testers**:

-    1. Go to Testing > Internal testing
+1. Go to Release > Testing > Internal testing
 2. Click on "Edit release"
 3. Click on "Add from library"
 4. Select the newest version
 5. Update the release notes
 6. Click on "Next" and "Save and Publish"

+**Release to Production**:

+1. Go to Release > Production
+2. Click on "Create new release"
+3. Click on "Add from Library"
+4. Select the newest version
+5. Update the release notes
+6. Click on "Next", "Save" and "Go to Overview"
+7. Click on "Send 1 change for review"

 ### Upload a new iOS release to the App Store